jgbrainstorm/plotlyplus/README.md

-# PlotlyPlus Module
+# plotlyplus

 ## Introduction
-`PlotlyPlus` is a Python module that simplify the calling of plotly.express function.
+`plotlyplus` is a Python module that simplify the calling of plotly.express function.
 In standard way, one needs to do the following to create a plot using plotly.express based on a dataframe, df.

 ```python
 px.scatter(df, x='namex',y='namey')